MicrosoftDocs/semantic-kernel-docs/semantic-kernel/Frameworks/agent/examples/example-assistant-search.md

 ## Overview

 In this sample, we will explore how to use the _file-search_ tool of an [_Open AI Assistant Agent_](../assistant-agent.md) to complete comprehension tasks.
-The approach will be step-by-step, ensuring clarity and precision throughout the process.
+The approach will be broken down step-by-step to high-light the key parts of the coding process.
 As part of the task, the agent will provide document citations within the response.

 Streaming will be used to deliver the agent's responses.
 This will provide real-time updates as the task progresses.